catharob/GetTheData-widget-maker/README.md

 In the near future, I plan to improve this program to handle those instances.
 For now, however, use this for your simplest data folders.

+### In Development

+The iPython notebook in this repo is the place I am testing and writing code for what will become the new, more robust version.
+In this commit, the notebook returns the program to an erlier stage.
+The working program can be found on input line 61.

 ### How to Run this Program

+(for Inside Energy Reporters)

 **COMING SOON**